 A key component to making patient care safer in your hospital is to track your progress toward improvement.
-This section outlines the nationally recognized process and outcome measures that you will be collecting and submitting data as part of the AHA/HRET HEN 2.0.
+This section outlines the nationally-recognized process and outcome measures that you will be collecting and submitting data for as part of the HRET HIIN.
 Collecting these monthly data points at your hospital will guide your quality improvement efforts as part of the Plan-Do-Study-Act (PDSA) process.
-Tracking your data in this manner will provide valuable information needed to study your data across time and help determine the effect your improvement strategies are having in your hospital at reducing patient harm.
-Furthermore, collecting these standardized metrics will allow the AHA/HRET HEN to aggregate, analyze and report its progress toward reaching the project's 40/20 goals across all AEAs by September 2016.
+Tracking your data in this manner will provide valuable information needed to study your data across time and help determine the impact of your improvement initiatives on reducing patient harm.
+Furthermore, collecting data for these standardized metrics will allow the HRET HIIN to aggregate, analyze and report progress toward reaching the project's 20/12 reduction goals across all Adverse Event Areas (AEAs) by September 27, 2018.